Listen to This Post

 Official Excise Tax Document (that you get at an office in the port)

 Proof of payment for the Excise Tax (that you get at the Hacienda Centro de Servicios OR by paying online using SURI)

 What you don’t have at the time you get your vehicle is the Official Excise Tax Document and the Proof of payment for the Excise Tax .
 However you still need to actually visit the port, visit your vehicle, and get documentation that you will need and be directed to where the Official Excise Tax Document will be given to you there.
 They have a simple system.
 The paperwork is usually on the driver’s seat.
 This is your chance to take a walk around the car and inspect it.

 Again, The Official Excise Tax Document will be at an office at the port.
 It’s usually a small office and there are a few of them near all the shipping lines.
 Ask where to go BEFORE leaving the port, as you CANNOT pay your excise tax until you get this form because this process is done at the port.
-From there you will go to:
+From there are two ways you can pay:

 2 Avenida Juan Ponce de León

 This will be the location of the Hacienda Centro de Servicios.

 Don’t try to map the location by name, it doesn’t show up.
 Trust us, it’s there.
 In fact, if you hit the street view it says in big letters “HACIENDA CENTRO DE SERVICIOS”.
 There is parking across the street from the Hacienda Centro de Servicios, and they even validate!